 Graphics & Audio

-Stop me if you've heard this one before: What originally drew me into this game was the vibrancy of its design.
-There's a really nice almost retro design to its characters and setting, which reminds me quite a bit of, once again, Disney.
+Stop me if you’ve heard this one before: What originally drew me to Camp W was the vibrancy of its design.
+There’s a really nice almost retro design to its characters and setting, which reminds me quite a bit of, once again, Disney.
 The colors pop wonderfully atop the already luscious backgrounds.
-The characters magnificently fit with the personas they've adopted for themselves, and the number of expressions each character has really brings the story alive.
-Even more so, the central character is always in view whenever dialogue is being dispersed, giving a view of how they, as their own character, feels about what's going on or what's being said.
+The characters magnificently fit with the personas they’ve adopted for themselves, and the number of expressions each character has really brings the story alive.
+Even more so, the central character is always in view whenever dialogue is being dispersed, giving a view of how they, as their own character, feels about what’s going on or what’s being said.
 That level of detail is always appreciated, especially in a story where the player is looking through their eyes and rarely sees them.
-It makes that central character just as much of a character to empathize with as those they're interacting with.
+It makes that central character just as much of a character to empathize with as those they’re interacting with.
 No complaints here.